Wisconsin Capitol Police: Structure

 The Capitol Police have statewide jurisdiction to enforce criminal and civil laws.
 They are responsible for security at all state owned and leased facilities, and oversee events and demonstrations that take place on state property.
 They provide protection to the Governor, family, Lieutenant Governor, and other high ranking dignitaries.
 The headquarters of the Capitol Police are located in the Risser Justice Center in Madison, with substations in the State Capitol and the Milwaukee State Office Building.

 Patrol Operations Section

 Patrol Operations is the uniformed section of the force, with officers in Madison and Milwaukee.
 It is responsible for providing uniformed police officers who patrol Department of Administration managed properties on foot or in vehicles.
 The Section is responsible for crowd management during events and political demonstrations.

+The Patrol Operations Section also includes an Executive Residence Detail composed of specially trained police officers assigned to the Wisconsin Executive Residence to protect the State Governor.

-Support Services Section
+Specialized Services Section

-The Capitol Police communications center operates 24 hours a day, relaying information to officers and monitoring alarms at state facilities.
+The Capitol Police Specialized Services Section has three units: The Criminal Investigations Unit (CIU), the Communications Unit (COMU), and the Infrastructure Security Unit (ISU).